Bell flags up electric air cab

-Bell Helicopter, part of the Textron group, has unveiled its design for an air taxi using a hybrid electric propulsion unit (writes Nick Flaherty).
+Bell Helicopter, part of Textron, has unveiled its design for an air taxi using a hybrid electric propulsion unit (writes Nick Flaherty).

 The Nexus, launched at this year’s Consumer Electronics Show in January, uses six, 8 ft diameter ‘e-propellers’ that can be directed vertically or horizontally.
 It is based on Bell’s experience with designing and building the V-22 Osprey and V-280 Valor tiltrotor aircraft.